Chris Ward, PhD

 At UVEI, I am motivated by our goal of helping educators get better, and specifically helping them engage in collaborative inquiry.
 This involves teachers coming together to investigate their practice, critically examine student work, question how they engage students, and support one another in cycles of improvement toward ambitious teaching.
 It takes time, knowledge, trust, commitment, shared vision, structure and support.
 The benefits, though, are immense and worthwhile: teachers strengthen their practice, better understand student learning, and value and respect their colleagues.
 I am honored to work with and support teachers who choose to engage in this model of learning.

 As the Graduate Studies Coordinator and faculty member at UVEI, Chris Ward teaches across the teacher and school leadership programs and assists candidates who wish to pursue advanced degrees, either through a partnership with the Upper Valley Graduate School of Education or with other graduate schools.
 His work in all programs is focused on teaching candidates how to use and understand research to frame and take action on educational problems of practice.

-Before coming to UVEI, he most recently served as Interim Director of Teacher Education in the Department of Education at Dartmouth College.
+Before coming to UVEI, Chris most recently served as Interim Director of Teacher Education in the Department of Education at Dartmouth College.
 He has also been a faculty member at the University of Washington and the University of Central Florida.

-Chris is a member of the New Hampshire Council on Teacher Education and of the New Hampshire Institutions of Higher Education Network, where he serves in a leadership role on the Teacher Common Assessment of Performance research and coordinating committee.
+Chris is a member of the New Hampshire Council for Teacher Education and a councilor for the Council for the Accreditation of Educator Preparation (CAEP).
 He also serves on the Board of Changing Perspectives, a local disability awareness nonprofit.
 Chris received his PhD in Educational Psychology from the University of Washington.
 His article, Situating Motivation, written with colleagues from the University of Washington and Vanderbilt University and published in the journal, Educational Psychologist, won Division 15 of the American Psychological Association’s 2015 Best Article of the Year.

 RESEARCH AND PRACTICE INTERESTS